alexisvassquez/alexisvassquez/README.md

 ---

 I'm a Meta Verified digital content creator, Google Developer in GDG's Miami chapter, and open-source contributor.
 I'm a Linux, Android, and Windows user (sorry macOS).

-I build using a mutant ChromeOS/Ubtuntu-hybrid Chromebook named **Chrom-E**.
+I build using a mutant ChromeOS/Ubtuntu-hybrid Chromebook named **Chrom-E** and the newest member of our development system, a GMKtec Nucbox K8 Plus mini PC named **K8**.
 **Freelance and collaboration inquiries welcome.**

 ---